 In comparison to that, it may be helpful to take a closer look at the term life insurance.

-Type 2 – Term life insurance in Germany (Risikolebensversicherung)
+Type 2 – Term life insurance (Risikolebensversicherung)

 Term life insurance helps to provide your family with financial security in the event of your death.